gcobb321/icloud3_v3_docs/README.md

 Although Home Assistant has it's own official iCloud component, iCloud3 goes far beyond it's capabilities.
 The important highlights include:

 - **HA Integration** - iCloud3 is a Home Assistant custom integration that is set up and configured from the *HA Settings > Devices & Services > Integrations* screen.
-- **Configuration Settings** - All of the parameters are updated on configuration screens selected from the *iCloud3 Integrations* entry.
+- **Configuration Settings** - Configuration parameters are updated online using various screens and take effect immediately without restarting HA.
-- **Track devices from several sources** - Family members on the iCloud Account Family Sharing list, those who are sharing their location on FindMy App and devices that have installed the HA Companion App (iOS App) can be tracked.
+- **Location data sources** - Location data comes from the iCloud Account and the HA Companion App (iOS App).
-- **Actively track a device** - The device will request it's location on a regular interval.
+- **Actively track a device** - The device will request it's location on a regular interval based on its distance from Home or another zone.
-- **Passively monitor a device** - The device does not request it's location but is tracked when another tracked device requests theirs.
+- **Passively monitor a device** - The device does not request it's location.
+It is updated when another tracked device requests theirs.
-- **Waze Route Service** - The travel time and route distance to a tracked zone (Home) is provided by Waze.
+- **Waze Route Service** - The travel time and distance to Home or another tracked zone is provided by Waze.
-- **Waze Route Service History Database** - The travel time and route distance received from Waze is saved to a local database to improve performance and eliminate the response delay due to poor cell service and slow internet speed.
+- **Waze Route Service History Database** - The travel time and distance data from Waze is saved to a local database and reused when the device is in a previous location.
-- **Track from Multiple Zones** - The device is always tracked from the Home Zone.
-Now it can also be tracked from another zone (office, second home, parents, etc.).
-Travel time and distance to the other zone is reported just like the Home zone.
-Additionally, another zone can act as the primary 'Home' zone (vacation home, parents home, etc).
-This can be configured by device or globally.
+- **Track from Multiple Zones** - Tracking results (location, travel time, distance, arrival time, etc.) are reported from the Home zone or another zone (office, second home, parents, etc.).
+- **Primary Home Zone** - Set another zone as the primary zone for the device and report tracking results based on that location.
+This is useful when you have two homes, on a vacation at another location, triggering automations at your parents house with true devices, etc.
 - **Improved GPS Accuracy** - GPS wandering errors leading to incorrect zone exits are eliminated.
-- **Passthru Zone** - Delay processing an Enter Zone trigger in case you are just driving through it.
+- **Enter Zone Delay** - Delay processing Zone Enter triggers in case you are just driving through it.
 - **Stationary Zone** - A dynamic *Stationary Zone* is created when the device has not moved for a while (doctors office, store, friend's house).
 This helps conserve battery life.
+- **Nearby Devices** - The distance to other devices is displayed and used to determine tracking results.
+- **Zone Monitoring** - The number of devices in each zone is displayed when a device is updated.
+- **Local Time Zone Support** - Event times are normally displayed using the time zone your HA server is in.
+If, hoowever, you are away from home and in another time zone can, the Event times can be displayed for the time zone you are in.
+- **Zone Activity Log** - A log can be kept for each time you are in a zone.
+This log file (.csv format) can be imported into a spreadsheet program and used for expense reporting, travel history, device location monitoring, etc.
-- **Sensors and more sensors** - Many sensors are created and updated with distance, travel time, polling data, battery status, zone attributes, etc. The sensors that are created is customizable.
+- **Sensors and more sensors** - Many sensors are created and updated with distance, travel time, polling data, battery status, zone attributes, etc. Select only the ones you want to use.
 - **Event Log** - The current status and event history of every tracked and monitored device is displayed on the iCloud3 Event Log custom Lovelace card.
-It shows information about devices that can be tracked, errors and alerts, nearby devices, tracking results, debug information and location request results.
+Information about device configuration, errors and alerts, nearby devices, tracking results, debug information and location request results is displayed.
 - **Detailed debugging information** - Several levels location history transactions can be displayed in the Event Log or in the Home Assistant Log File.
 These include general information, debug data and the raw device location data received from iCloud Location Services.
 - **Updating and Restarting** - iCloud3 can be restarted without restarting Home Assistant.
 The current device_tracker and sensor entity states are restored on a restart.
 It can also be reloaded from the *Configure Settings > Action* screen without restarting Home Assistant.
 - **Device_tracker and sensor entities** - iCloud3 devices and sensors are true Home Assistant entities.
 They are added, deleted and updated using *Configuration Settings > Sensors* selection screens.
-- **Nearby Devices** - The location of all devices is monitored and the distance between devices is determined.
-Information from devices close to each other is shared.
 - **Zone Exits for devices not using the iOS App** - Devices that do not or can not (Apple Watch) use the iOS App respond to a zone exit when it detects another nearby device has left a zone.
 - **And More** - Review the following documentation to see if it will help you track and monitor the locations of your family members and friends.